Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Type:** Reflexive
 **Mins:** Awareness 4

-Reroll an Awareness Roll, taking the preferred result.
+Re-roll an Awareness Roll, taking the preferred result.
 This may only be done once.

 ### Living Pulse Perception